DMIRLAB-Group/CDMIR/README.md

 ## Contribution

 Please feel free to open an issue if you find anything unexpected.
-And please create pull requests, perhaps after passing unittests in 'tests/', if you would like to contribute to causal-learn.
+And please create pull requests, perhaps after passing unittests in 'tests/', if you would like to contribute to cdmir.
 We are always targeting to make our community better!

 Thanks to the following people for their contributions to this project: